ccallawa/alyvix_server_doc/session_management.rst

 The endpoint above also contains the settings for individual sessions:

-* **Domain and Username:**  The Windows domain and login name needed to create a session on the server with the same IP address as the endpoint.
+* **Domain and Username:**  The Windows domain and login name that are needed to log in and keep alive a session on the server.
 * **Password:**  The corresponding password.
-* **Resolution\@scaling factor:**  The screen resolution and scaling (zoom) factor of the RDC window that will host the session.
+* **Resolution\@scaling factor:**  The screen resolution and scaling/zoom factor (e.g.,
+  1280*800@100Hz) of the RDC window that will host the session.
 All test cases in the session's flow should contain test case objects that include the resolution and factor set here.

 To update the values for these settings, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Update` button.  :guilabel:`Remove` will remove an